nicolasard/personalStuff/Kubernates.md

-## Playing with Kubernates and Docker
+## Playing with Kubernetes and Docker

 First of all you need to understand some architecture of Kubernetes.